-It's hard to establish what temperatures our garments can stand.
-There are many factors which affect our insulation requirements.
-Besides actual ambient temperature, the two main factors are: our activity level and the wind.
-Very high wind speeds will always intensify the effect of low temperatures and, as everyone knows, activity has a dramatic effect on our metabolic rate, capable of raising it by 500% and more.
+Establishing the right temperature range of our garments is no easy task.
+Many factors are capable of affecting insulation requirements.
+Aside from the actual temperature itself, two key factors include wind intensity and activity level.
+High wind speeds Will always intensify the effects if low temperatures - the so called wind-chill factor - and everyone knows, activity has a dramatic effect on our metabolic rate, capable of raising it by 500% and more.

 Higher metabolic rate means higher internal heat production.
 This is why we prefer not to give you a precise temperature range for our jackets, but only a general idea of how warm each type of Parajumpers coat can keep you, considering the following features that effect the jacket's performance in cold weather: